iovation/launchkey-java/README.md

-# SDK for Java
+# LaunchKey SDK for Java

   * [Modules](#modules)
   * [Support](#support)

 ## SDK

-The SDK for Java provides a native Java SDK for interacting with the Platform API.
+The LaunchKey SDK for Java provides a native Java SDK for interacting with the LaunchKey API.

 [Go to the README](sdk/README.md)

 ## Examples

-Examples for using the Platform SDK for Java
+Examples for using the LaunchKey SDK for Java

 ### CLI Example